CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 });
 ```
 ![](/assets/angular_new_guy.gif)

 This is the final state of our "Hello ... " application.
 We have not touched upon how we can store data and a bunch of other things.
 But as for an introduction, you should be okay for now.

 **We will stop here and move on to Ionic and look at using AngularJS extended with a series of custom directives that makes it possible for us to buildapplications for mobile platforms.**

-The code we created in this walkthrough looks like this:
+The entire code we created in this walkthrough should look like this:

+!FILENAME index.html
 ```html
 <!DOCTYPE html>
 <html>